suriyun-production/mmorpg-kit-docs/docs/pages/030-server-command-line-argument.md

 *   `-startCentralServer`, add this command to run central server
 *   `-startMapSpawnServer`, add this command to run map spawn server
 *   `-startMapServer`, add this command to run map server
-*   `-startChatServer`, add this command to run chat server
 *   `-startDatabaseServer`, add this command to run database management sever